PKU-ML/TMLlib/README.md

 # TMLlib
-A Trustworthy Machine Learning Algorithm Library
+A Trustworthy Machine Learning Algorithm Library.
+This repo collects the official implementations of works done by [Yisen Wang](https://yisenwang.github.io/) and his students.

 # TODO
 - [x] Our repo is released!
-- [] Add README/
+- [] Add README.
 - [] Add package dependency and scripts to start the code.
-- [] Report referenced numbers for reproducibility.
+- [] Report benchmark results for reference.

 # Implemented Methods & Usage
 ### 1. Valina Adversarial Training (AT)